Cousin marriage: Social aspects

 A recent research study of 70 nations has found a statistically significant negative correlation between consanguineous kinship networks and democracy.
 The authors note that other factors, such as restricted genetic conditions, may also explain this relationship.

 This follows a 2003 Steve Sailer essay published for The American Conservative, where he claimed that high rates of cousin marriage play an important role in discouraging political democracy.
 Sailer believes that because families practicing cousin marriage are more related to one another than otherwise, their feelings of family loyalty tend to be unusually intense, fostering nepotism.

+Anthropologist Joseph Henrich argues in his book The WEIRDest People in the World that Westerners are "psychologically peculiar" because the Catholic Church prohibited cousin marriage for hundreds of years in the Middle Ages.
+That religious prohibition dissolved the foundations of Western Europe's kin-based society and created a social vacuum that was replaced by new voluntary associations based on shared interests and abstract rules (e.g. charter towns, professional guilds, and universities) instead of blood relationships.
+Eventually these profound changes in Europe's social organization and culture were the cause of the Great Divergence between Western Europe and the rest of the world.